Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification Online

 Admissions

-Find out how to apply to the Master in Adolescent Education & SPED online
+Find out how to apply to the Master’s in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification online

 The streamlined admission process at the University of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
-Please read the full admission requirements for the Master of Science in Adolescent Education and Special Education (Dual Certification 7-12).
+Please read the full admission requirements for the Master of Science in Adolescent Education (Grades 7 Through 12) and Special Education (All Grades Pre-K Through 12) Dual Certification .

 • Bachelor’s degree in Liberal Arts or Science